Cars

 Kevin

 seventies, eighties, and nineties.
-In this photo, as #188, the Macclesfield man is trying out Hednesford's fast surface.
+In this photo, running #188, the Macclesfield racer is trying out Hednesford's fast surface.

 Here's Dave Fox #318,